In 30 seconds

 Tongkat Ali (Eurycoma longifolia) is a flowering plant native to the rainforests of Malaysia, Indonesia, and Thailand.
-Known locally as "Malaysian ginseng," it has been used in Southeast Asian traditional medicine for centuries — and now a growing body of clinical evidence explains why.
+Known locally as "Malaysian ginseng," it has been used in Southeast Asian traditional medicine for centuries — and it has since been examined in a growing number of clinical trials.
 In a 2013 randomised controlled trial of 63 moderately stressed adults, 200mg/day of standardised Tongkat Ali extract was associated with a 16% reduction in cortisol and a 37% change in total testosterone over four weeks (Talbott et al., JISSN, 2013).
-These are research findings about the doses studied; they cannot be transferred to Blue Power as label claims — Blue Power's Tongkat Ali dose is 50 mg.
+These are research findings about the doses studied; they cannot be transferred to any finished product as label claims.

 A 2022 meta-analysis of five RCTs then confirmed the trend: across study populations, Tongkat Ali was associated with a statistically significant difference in total testosterone (SMD 1.352, 95% CI 0.565–2.138, p=0.001) in both healthy and hypogonadal men (Leisegang et al., Medicina, 2022).
-For UK men over 40 dealing with stress, declining energy, and the gradual hormonal shift that comes with age, Tongkat Ali is one of the most evidence-supported herbal options available — and this guide covers everything you need to know before trying it.
+The available trials included several populations, including stressed adults and men with low baseline testosterone.
+Findings apply only to the extracts, doses and populations studied.
+This guide reviews that evidence and its limitations for UK readers.

-- Research finding, not a label claim: a 2022 meta-analysis of 5 RCTs found a statistically significant difference in total testosterone associated with Tongkat Ali (SMD 1.352, p=0.001).
-The trial doses (200–400 mg) are well above Blue Power’s 50 mg, so this cannot be transferred to Blue Power as a claim.
+- A 2022 meta-analysis of 5 RCTs found a statistically significant difference in total testosterone associated with Tongkat Ali (SMD 1.352, p=0.001) — a research finding, not a finished-product label claim

-- Doses studied, not Blue Power’s dose: in stressed adults, cortisol fell by 16% and total testosterone differed by 37% from baseline in 4 weeks at 200 mg/day (Talbott 2013) — not transferable to Blue Power’s 50 mg dose.
+- In stressed adults, cortisol fell by 16% and total testosterone differed by 37% from baseline in just 4 weeks at 200 mg/day (Talbott 2013) — doses studied; not transferable to a finished product

 - Key active compound: eurycomanone — look for extracts standardised to 1–1.5% eurycomanone (Malaysian Standard MS 2409:2011)